Clinery1/zlox-bytecode/README.md

     Zig's allocator interface.
 This it to make it easier to intertwine the objects and collector, but does mean I have to reinvent a lot more code to go with it.
 That isn't a big deal though because the book reinvents the wheel a lot too.
+- Token names.
+They no longer have the `TOKEN_` prefix
+- Tokens use Zig slices instead of a pointer and length (which is literally just a slice deconstructed).